simon-weber/gmusicapi/README.md

 #gmusicapi: an unofficial Python API for Google Play Music

 The project is not supported nor endorsed by Google.
-I'll be interning for Google this summer, so to avoid conflicts of interest I'll stop contributing sometime in May.
-Get in touch if you're interested in taking over maintenance.

 **Respect Google in your use of the API**.
 Use common sense (protocol compliance, reasonable load, etc) and don't ruin the fun for everyone else.

+As of June, I'm interning at Google.
+Due to their legal policies, I'm not allowed to contribute to the project.
+Sorry, everyone!
+[Odiroot's port](https://github.com/odiroot/Unofficial-Google-Music-API) seems to be actively maintained.

 For those looking to use the api, see the installation and usage sections below.
 Documentation is hosted at Read the Docs: [documentation](http://readthedocs.org/docs/unofficial-google-music-api/en/latest).